 Minerals, Inclusions and Volcanic Processes

-Short Course DescriptionThis short course was held December 13-14, 2008, associated with the fall American Geophysical Union Meeting.
+Short Course DescriptionThis short course was held December 13-14, 2008, associated with the fall American Geophysical Union (more info) Meeting.
 Be sure to order your copy of Reviews in Mineralogy and Geochemistry Volume 69 Minerals, Inclusions and Volcanic processes!

 - Teaching Phase Equilibria – This web-based learning resource provides a comprehensive introduction to heterogeneous phase equilibria in the geosciences.
 This site contains the essential background information needed to understand phase equilibria, links to related resources, examples of worked problems, and teaching activities.
 This module includes: fundamental principles starting with the Gibbs' Phase Rule; descriptions, definitions and worked examples of standard topics like the Clapeyron Equation, activity models, methods for deriving and balancing metamorphic reactions, the method of Schreinemakers to construct phase diagrams; examples of binary and ternary phase diagrams of geologic systems (including animated versions that demonstrate the "lever rule" and take students step-by-step through the reactions; and user-friendly tutorials for modern thermodynamic modeling programs such as ThermoCalc, MELTS, TWQ, and Perplex.